So today I decided to write about something unusual, that not so business related as usual.

 Let’s start! –

 So congrats on your decision to get married 🙂 You two have made it this far, just a little more challenges to go towards officiating your marriage.
 Now, you need to be aware Malaysia is a multi racial country that consists of Malay, Chinese, Indian & other minorities.
 Different races are managed by different government bodies.
-So the process of getting married to a Chinese Malaysian is different than getting married to a Malay Malaysian, and getting married to a Male Malay Malaysian is different than to a Female Malay Malaysian.
-I’ll get to that in step 8.
+So the process of getting married to a Chinese Malaysian is different than getting married to a Malay Malaysian, and getting married to a Male Malay Malaysian is different than to a Female Malay Malaysian (exclude step 9)

 For my case, which I will explain in detail in this article: Foreigner female (Vietnamese) & male Malay Malaysian (Muslim by default).
 The major steps are: